mrevilg/Python-Ref/README.md

  ```
 Slicing a list variablename = [1,2,3,4,5] print(variablename[x:y])... would print those index values in that range
 - If you used [x,null], then it would return all index values from 'x' onward.
-- If you used [-x:null], then it would return all values from the end of thist, per the number given.
+- If you used [-x:null], then it would return all values from the end of the list, per the number given.